sophacles/i3-valet/Readme.md

 ```
 will report `nop foo bar` as the command when `$mod+t` is pressed.

+i3-valet just strips the `nop` from the command and parses it like it would
+from the command line.

 ## Examples
 TODO: Figure out how to record sessions highlighting various actions